Kyler Murray Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 - In last week's matchup with the Colts, Murray completed 62.8% of his passes for 245 yards, while tossing one touchdown.

-- Murray tacked on 74 yards on four carries, averaging 18.5 yards per carry.
+- Murray tacked on four carries for 74 yards, averaging 18.5 yards per carry in the running game.

-- Murray has thrown for 885 yards (295.0 ypg), completing 61.7% of his passes and recording two touchdown passes and three interceptions over his last three games.
+- Murray has put up 885 passing yards (295.0 ypg) on 82-of-133 with two touchdowns against three interceptions over his last three games.

 - He's tacked on 138 rushing yards on 15 carries, averaging 46.0 yards per game.